Shaggy-alt/Shaggy-alt/README.md

  ## This is under construction. please pardon my dust.

 I have been moving so my updates will be slow at times.

+UPDATE: I have been working 40+hrs a week so I will not post until I have time.
+Thank you for your understanding.